rdforrest/submarine-proportional-pistontank/README.md

   Nov 2017 Put pullup in software this seems to eliminate the need for a pullup resistor.
   Nov 2017 Built In LED now shows forward & reverse AnalogSmooth routine not actually used.
+  Note that this routine has only been tested on the "bench" so far, not in the "wet."